Bocchi the Rock!: Games

-Stage play
+Stage plays

 A stage play adaptation at the Theater Milano-Za in Tokyo, titled Live Stage "Bocchi the Rock!", ran from August 11–20, 2023.
 The play is written and directed by Akira Yamazaki.
 The cast includes Mamo Mamono as Hitori Gotō, Miki Ohtake as Nijika Ijichi, Karin Osanai as Ryō Yamada, and Mirai Ohmori as Ikuyo Kita.
 The Blu-ray and DVD of the stage play was released on February 28, 2024.

 A re-performance and the sequel of the stage play, entitled Part I Starry and Part II Shuka Festival, were slated to be perform at the Theater Milano-Za in Tokyo from September 7–23, 2024.
 However, due to the poor health of one of the performers, the rerun performances from September 7–9 were cancelled, with the sequel performed from September 14–23 instead.
 The Blu-ray and DVD of the stage play's re-performance and sequel was released on March 26, 2025.

+The first live event by the stage play's bands performed at the KT Zepp Yokohama on June 22 and at Osaka's Zepp Namba on June 30, 2025.
+A fourth stage play, entitled 2026 Re:boot, performed at the Theater Milano-Za in Tokyo from February 7–23, 2026.